TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Asset.selectVersion(version: number)

 With the `selectVersion()` function you can select a specific version of an Asset.
-Each version corresponds to a iteration of the file that is added as asset.
+Each version corresponds to a iteration of the file that is added as an asset.
 The argument of the `selectVersion()` function is a number of the version you want to retrieve.

 ##### Example